Holipori/MIMIC-Diff-VQA/README.md

 # Medical-Diff-VQA
-Medical-Diff-VQA (originally MIMIC-Diff-VQA) is a large-scale dataset for visual question answering in medical chest x-ray images.
+Medical-Diff-VQA (originally MIMIC-Diff-VQA) is a large-scale dataset for difference visual question answering in medical chest x-ray images.
 This repository provides the code for generating Medical-Diff-VQA dataset, which is proposed in our paper "**Expert Knowledge-Aware Image Difference Graph Representation Learning for Difference-Aware Medical Visual Question Answering**"

 For more information about the dataset and the method, please refer to our [paper](https://dl.acm.org/doi/abs/10.1145/3580305.3599819) or [project page](https://holipori.github.io/KDD2023-MIMIC-Diff-VQA/).